 When travelling by air you can prepare your service dog ahead of time to reduce the stress for you both.
+Airline travel is not suitable for dogs that are anxious, do not like small spaces, crowds or are sound-sensitive.

 Specific Basic Skills Dog needs: